Data Exchange Mappings¶

 In this section we will explain how the Data Exchange library uses the mapping to read or write a given format.

-When reading a JSON, XML, CSV or Excel file using a specified mapping, the Data Exchange library will iterate over the entire tree.
+When reading a file or database using a specified mapping, the Data Exchange library will iterate over the entire tree.

 If reading a particular node in the data file, it will first try to bind any indices specified